Estuary

 Cons

-• High costs: Fivetran’s pricing model, based on Monthly Active Rows (MAR) is one of the most expensive modern ELT vendors, often 5-10x the alternatives.
+• High costs: Fivetran’s pricing model, based on Monthly Active Rows (MAR), is one of the most expensive modern ELT vendors, often 5-10x the alternatives.
 Fivetran measures MARs based on its internal representation of data.
-Costs are especially high with connectors that need to download all source data each time, or that have nonrelational data because Fivetran converts it into highly normalized data that ends up having a lot of MARs.
+Costs are especially high with connectors that need to download all source data each time or that have nonrelational data because Fivetran converts it into highly normalized data that ends up having a lot of MARs.

-• Unpredictable costs: Fivetran’s pricing can also be unpredictable because it’s hard to predict how many rows will change at least once in a month, especially when Fivetran counts MARs based on its own internal representation, not each source’s version.
+• Unpredictable costs: Fivetran’s pricing can also be unpredictable because it’s hard to predict how many rows will change at least once a month, especially when Fivetran counts MARs based on its own internal representation, not each source’s version.

 • No Real-Time Streaming: Fivetran is optimized for batch processing and does not support real-time data streaming, which can be a drawback for businesses needing low-latency, real-time data updates.